payloadcms/payload/templates/ecommerce/README.md

 - #### Orders

-  When an order is placed in Stripe, a webhook is fired that Payload listens for.
-This webhook creates a new order in Payload with the same data as the invoice.
-See the [Stripe section](#stripe) for more details.
+  When an order is placed, an invoice is created in Stripe.
+To easily query orders from Stripe, two custom endpoints are opened which proxy the Stripe API.
+This allows you to safely query Stripe from your front-end without exposing your Stripe API key.

+  - `/api/users/orders` - Returns all orders for the current user
+  - `/api/users/orders/:id` - Returns a single order by ID

+  For more details on how to extend this functionality, see the [Custom Endpoints](https://payloadcms.com/docs/rest-api/overview#custom-endpoints) docs.

 - #### Pages